Department of Markets, Public Policy and Law Questrom School of Business

 Boston, MA 02215

-Shulamit Kahn has been at Boston University’s Questrom School of Business since 1987.
+Shulamit Kahn is a Professor at Boston University’s Questrom School of Business, where she has been since 1987.
 She received her Ph.D. from MIT in Economics in 1983, and taught at the University of California, Irvine in the intervening years.

 She is an expert on women and STEM, and has recently published on this topic (in Oxford Handbooks, Science, Frontiers in Psychology, Psychological Science in the Public Interest, Academic Medicine, Journal of Economics Perspectives, and a related article in Nature Biotech.)
 She has spoken to many audiences on women in STEM and in economics particularly (including the Princeton Institute of Advanced Science, meetings of the American Economics Assn. and the Canadian Economics Association, the European Gender Summit and Chinese Women Economics (CWE).